nathanielvarona/pritunl-client-github-action/README.md

-# Pritunl Client Github Action
+# Pritunl Client GitHub Action

 Establish an Enterprise VPN Connection using the Pritunl Client that supports OpenVPN and Wireguard modes.